BloomTech-Labs/signlingo-fe/README.md

     * test - runs tests in **__tests__** directory
     * eject - copies the configuration files and dependencies into the project so you have full control over them
     * coverage - creates a coverage report of test
+    * scss - continous sass compiler to watch scss code to turn into css code

 # Contributing